Wayne Williams' house.

 Many of his suspected victims were young boys and teenagers.

-Because the victims were all African American, many people assumed that the murders were hate crimes.
+Because the victims were all African Americans, many people assumed that the murders were hate crimes.
 However, investigators were of the opinion that they were dealing with a sexual predator.

-Profilers from the FBI registered their belief that the "unsub" was a black male.
-This is because serial killers in the 1960s and 1970s tended to stay within their own racial lines.
+Profilers from the FBI registered their belief that the "unsub" was a black male, as serial killers in the 1960s and 1970s tended to stay within their own racial lines.
 They also reasoned that a white killer operating in Atlanta's black neighborhoods would have stuck out like a sore thumb.

 When they questioned the 23-year-old, he claimed that he was on his way to meet a woman.
 However, it soon emerged that the woman in question did not exist.

-The police arrested Williams after they determined that rare nylon fibers on the victims' bodies were a match with a carpet in his home.
+The police arrested Williams after they determined that the rare nylon fibers found on the victims' bodies were a match with a carpet in his home.

 Although the authorities believed that he was responsible for the serial killings, they decided that the best way to put him behind bars was to focus their efforts on prosecuting the strongest cases.